 Cleanburn combustion or Secondary Air/Tertiary Air

-Introducing pre-heated, secondary/tertiary air into the firebox allows there to be combustion of unburnt hydrocarbons in the smoke.
-This 'cleanburn' process can improve the heating efficiency you obtain from your fuel and give you an improved flame visual.
+Introducing pre-heated, secondary/tertiary air into the firebox at a level above the fuelbed allows there to be combustion of unburnt hydrocarbons in the smoke.
+This ‘cleanburn’ process can improve the heating efficiency you obtain from your fuel and give you an improved flame visual.
+It also helps reduce the levels of emissions from the stove by burning off any excess hydrocarbons in the smoke before it vents into the chimney system.

-Alternatively, you can 'link up' some boiler stoves with your existing heating system.
-The 'link up' system can connect with gas or oil sealed heating systems, combi's, underfloor heating, and solar panels by using advanced electronic controls.
+Alternatively, you can ‘link up’ some boiler stoves with your existing heating system.
+The ‘link up’ system may depending on the model be able to connect with gas or oil sealed heating systems, combi’s, underfloor heating, and solar panels by using advanced electronic controls.
 This will help you to save money on fossil fuels and reduce your reliance on single source heating.

-In both cases, it is strongly recommended that your requirements are discussed with an experienced stove retailer and/or heating engineer.
+In both cases, it is strongly recommended that your requirements are discussed with an experienced and appropriately qualified stove retailer and/or heating engineer.

 Smoke Control Areas

 Most town and city homes are located in Smoke Control Areas as designated by the Clean Air Act 1993.
-To burn logs on a stove in these locations, the model installed must have been granted exemption from the regulations by the government through DEFRA.
-This exemption is given only to appliances which have been independently tested to demonstrate particularly cleanburning combustion.
+To burn logs on a stove in these locations, the model installed must have been granted exemption from the regulations by the government through Defra.
+This exemption is given only to appliances which have been independently tested to meet particularly clean burning combustion and hence meet Defra’s low emission requirements.
 Otherwise, you may only burn smokeless fuels on a multi-fuel stove within a Smoke Control Area.

-Wood burns best on a bed of ash with primary air coming from above so woodburning only versions of stoves may have no grate and no ashpan.
-Other wood burning only versions may have a grate for easy ash removal but this would normally be set to a flat position to allow ash build up when burning.
+Wood burns best on a bed of ash with primary air so woodburning only versions of stoves may have no grate and no ashpan.
+Other wood burning only versions may have a grate for easy ash removal, but this would normally be set to a flat position to allow ash build up when burning.

 All multi-fuel stoves can burn wood; however multi-fuel stoves have a raised grate.
-This allows the ash and cinders from smokeless fuels, anthracite or peat/turf briquettes to be riddled into an ashpan below, maintaining the airflow through the fuel bed and, hence, creating the optimum conditions for efficient combustion of those particular fuels.
+This allows the ash and cinders from smokeless fuels to be riddled into an ashpan below, maintaining the airflow through the fuel bed and, hence, creating the optimum conditions for efficient combustion of those particular fuels.
 Multi-fuel stoves may have either an internal or external control system for riddling the grate.

 How to choose the right stove for you

-We would always recommend taking the advice of an appropriately qualified independent retailer, manufacturer or HETAS approved engineer before selecting your stove.
+We would always recommend taking the advice of an appropriately qualified independent retailer, manufacturer or an appropriately qualified installation engineer before selecting your stove.
 The key factors to take into consideration, many of which are explained above, are:

 - The style/aesthetics you desire